1. Why has the University cancelled Convocation ceremonies for 2020 and Spring 2021?

 Similarly for the filming of the virtual ceremony, health and safety regulations regarding physical distancing and personal protection equipment have been followed.
 The safety and wellbeing of all involved is a top priority.

-19. My permanent address in ACORN was incorrect or missing and my diploma could not be delivered.
+19. My permanent address in ACORN was missing a phone number, incorrect or missing and my diploma could not be delivered.
 How do I get my diploma?

 If your permanent address was incorrect: The courier company will call the number provided but if the diploma cannot be delivered, it must be returned to the Office of Convocation (with additional charges).
 We will contact you to correct the address, however any further attempts to courier the diploma will be at your expense.

-It is imperative that you review your permanent address in ACORN and ensure it is correct.
+It is imperative that you review your permanent address in ACORN and ensure it is correct and complete.
 For helpful tips, please refer to our Address Guide.
 If the Office of Convocation is required to re-ship your diploma, there will be additional charges directly incurred by you.

 20. I am not living in Canada.
 Can I still receive my diploma?

 Yes, we will ship worldwide (at no charge to you).
-Please update your permanent address in ACORN.
+Please update your PERMENENT address in ACORN.